intel-lab-lkp/linux/Documentation/process/backporting.rst

 applied to it that themselves needed conflict resolutions, causing a divergence.

-It's important to always identify the commit or commits that caused the conflict, as otherwise you cannot be confident in the correctness of your resolution.
+It is important to always identify the commit or commits that caused the conflict, as otherwise you cannot be confident in the correctness of your resolution.
 As an added bonus, especially if the patch is in an area you're not that familiar with, the changelogs of these commits will